MSMazaya/llvm-project-vorticity/llvm/Vorticity.md

 The new `SDNode` (`MSP430ISD::MADS`) gives the instruction an identifier in the SelectionDAG, while the `MADS16rr` pattern defines its actual encoding (`0b0010`) and all the properties of the instruction (name, inputs, outputs, pattern, and constraint).

 As a result, any addition involving a multiply of the same operand will now reduce into a single `mads rs, rd` instruction during instruction selection.

+#### Notes on encoding

+All binary opcode slots (`0100–1111`) in MSP430 are already used by existing ALU instructions, so there are no free encodings left for new binops.
+Since the assignment allows using any encoding, `0b0010` (normally part of the jump group) was reused for `mads`.
+As mention earlier, this causes disassemblers to print it as something else (e.g., `jhs`), but the bytes are correct for our custom instruction in this backend.